nardi-20/justABooAway/README.md

 Some planned features:
+  - Wake and sleep icon based on usage (send the ghost to the gravestone when clicked/gravestone breaks to let ghost escape)
+  -
   - Send a quick “boo!” or “meow!” notification to your partner
   - Floating animated cat/ghost pops onto their screen
   - Quick love notes